US draws close to 100M vaccinations as baseball resumes - WTMJ

 As of Thursday, anyone 50 or older is eligible for a vaccine in California, the country’s most populous state with 40 million people.

-In Michigan, which has the country’s highest COVID-19 infection rate over the past week, Gov. Gretchen Whitmer doubled the state’s daily COVID-19 vaccination goal to 100,000 shots as the state faces a third surge in cases.
+In Michigan, which has the country’s highest new case rate over the past week, Gov. Gretchen Whitmer doubled the state’s daily COVID-19 vaccination goal to 100,000 shots as the state faces a third surge in cases.

 Michigan’s direct allotment of doses will total about 620,000 next week, a record.
 That is 12%, or roughly 66,000, more than this week and includes a substantial boost in the one-shot Johnson & Johnson vaccine.